ropensci/roweb3/content/events/2024-09-10-rsr-learn-and-use.md

 The webinar is organized by rOpenSci's Champions, [Alican Cagri Gokcek](/author/alican-cagri-gokcek/), in collaboration with [Engine Yilmaz](http://www.drenginyilmaz.net) from [Boğaziçi University](https://bogazici.edu.tr/en-US/Index) (Turkey).

 Our Community Manager, [Yani Bellini Saibene](/author/yanina-bellini-saibene/), will moderate a panel featuring [Liz Hare](/author/liz-hare/) and [Alican Cagri Gokcek](/author/alican-cagri-gokcek/), both participants in our [Champions Program](/champions/), as speakers.
 Cagri and Liz will share their experiences with screen reader-accessible tools and resources for learning and working with R from the perspectives of a beginner and an experienced R user.
 They will also discuss their experiences in the rOpenSci Champions Program.

+The panel will be followed by a Q&A session.
+Join us to chat with our speakers!